Juan Pujol García: Work with MI5

 The British had become aware that someone had been misinforming the Germans, and realised the value of this after the Kriegsmarine wasted resources attempting to hunt down a non-existent convoy reported to them by Pujol.
 He was moved to Britain on 24 April 1942 and given the code name "Bovril", after the drink concentrate.
 However, after he passed the security check conducted by MI6 Officer Desmond Bristow, Bristow suggested that he be accompanied by MI5 officer Tomás Harris (a fluent Spanish speaker) to brief Pujol on how he and Harris should work together.
 Pujol's wife and child were later moved to Britain.

-Pujol operated as a double agent under the XX Committee's aegis; Cyril Mills was initially Bovril's case officer; but he spoke no Spanish and quickly dropped out of the picture.
-His main contribution was to suggest, after the truly extraordinary dimensions of Pujol's imagination and accomplishments had become apparent, that his code name should be changed as befitted "the best actor in the world"; and Bovril became "Garbo", after Greta Garbo.
+Pujol operated as a double agent under the XX Committee's aegis.
+Cyril Mills was initially Pujol's case officer, but he spoke no Spanish and quickly dropped out of the picture.
+Mills suggested that Pujol's code name should be changed as befitted "the best actor in the world", and Pujol became "Garbo", after Greta Garbo.
 Mills passed his case over to the Spanish-speaking officer Harris.
 Together, Harris and Pujol wrote 315 letters, averaging 2,000 words, addressed to a post-office box in Lisbon supplied by the Germans.
 His fictitious spy network was so efficient and verbose that his German handlers were overwhelmed and made no further attempts to recruit any additional spies in the UK, according to the Official History of British Intelligence in World War II.